-Some standard examples studied in our work are shown in Fig. 4(a).
-Different from most examples in the RetargetMe benchmark, our images all contain one or more large textural regions, which bring new challenges to image retargeting.
+Some standard examples studied in our work are shown in Fig. 4a.
+Different from most examples in the RetargetMe benchmark, our images all contain one or more large Tregions, which bring new challenges to image retargeting.
 Previous methods can well preserve the shape of one or more salient objects in the retargeting results but often omit the "background" textures which also play important roles in most natural images.
 The shape of texels and some globally visual effects of T-regions will be easily damaged in the results.
 Our method will address those problems.
 Fig. 5 illustrates the framework of the proposed method.
-In the preprocessing step, the input image is segmented into one or more Tregions and one NT-region (we treat disjoint NT-regions also as one region) by texture detection (Sect.
-3.2).
-A hierarchical saliency detection for texture is then performed to generate a significance map for each T-region (3.3).
+In the preprocessing step, the input image is segmented into one or more T-regions and one NT-region (we treat disjoint NTregions also as one region) by texture detection (Section 3.2).
+A hierarchical saliency detection for texture is then performed to generate a significance map for each T-region (Section 3.3).
 The significance map of the whole image is also adaptively adjusted according to the percentage of areas of T-regions.
 Afterwards, the input image is filtered by structure-preserving image smoothing.
-In the image retargeting step, fast multi-operator (F-MultiOp) [9] method is firstly used to resize the filtered input image to the target size (Sect.
-3.4).
-The process of retargeting the smoothed image is used to guide the resizing process of the original image in order to eliminate the effect of textural details (Sect.
-3.4).
-We then re-generate the T-regions of the resulting image via the proposed texture-aware synthesis operator, in order to maintain the perspective variation, content diversity, as well as the texel shapes (Sect.
-3.5).
-Finally, we refine the boundaries between T- and NT- regions by re-synthesizing the pixels of the boundary areas (Sect.
-3.6).
+In the image retargeting step, fast multi-operator (F-MultiOp) [9] method is first used to retarget the filtered input image to the target size (Section 3.4).
+The process of retargeting the smoothed image is used to guide the retargeting process of the original image in order to eliminate the effect of textural details (Section 3.4).
+We then re-generate the T-regions of the resulting image via the proposed texture-aware synthesis operator, in order to maintain the perspective variation, content diversity, as well as the texel shapes (Section 3.5).
+Finally, we refine the boundaries between T- and NT- regions by resynthesizing the pixels of the boundary areas (Section 3.6).